cdot/SVGcut/README.md

 ## Preparing your SVG

 To prepare your SVG, make sure draw it at the size that you want your final work to be.
 If you are using Inkscape, then set your units to whatever physical measure you feel most comfortable with (usually millimetres or inches) and simply draw at that scale.
 It is easiest, though not essential, to set your page size to the area that your CNC machine can handle.
+Make sure that the Scale (in Document Properties) is set to 1.

 There are some limitations:
 - SVGcut can only handle closed paths.
     - You may have to use the "Path->Object to Path" command to convert some objects (such as text) into paths.
     - Simple unclosed paths (such as lines or arcs) aren't supported, so don't use them.